 A-level TMUA tutors

-2 of 2 UK tutors teaching TMUA at A-level.
+6 UK tutors who teach TMUA at A-level.

-The Test of Mathematics for University Admission (TMUA) is used by Cambridge (for some courses), LSE, Warwick, Bath, Durham, Sheffield, Lancaster and others, primarily for economics, computer science and some maths courses.
-It has two sections — applications of mathematical knowledge (AS-level content) and mathematical reasoning (logic and proof).
+The Test of Mathematics for University Admission (TMUA) has become the gateway maths admissions test: Oxford requires it for maths and computer science from the 2026 cycle (replacing the MAT), Cambridge requires it for maths applicants from 2027 entry, and it's also used by Imperial, LSE, UCL, Warwick, Durham, Sheffield and others for economics, computer science and maths-heavy courses.
+It has two papers: applications of mathematical knowledge (AS-level content) and mathematical reasoning (logic and proof).
 It's less hard than STEP but rewards different skills.
-Tutoring helps most with the reasoning section, which is unfamiliar to most A-level students, and with the timing — the test is short and dense.
-Look for tutors with TMUA preparation experience and access to the Cambridge Assessment past papers and specimens.
+Tutoring helps most with the reasoning paper, which is unfamiliar to most A-level students, and with the timing: the test is short and dense.
+Look for tutors with TMUA preparation experience and access to the UAT-UK past papers and specimens.

 Read up before you book